techidaily/site-games-able/source/_posts/fixing-erratic-wireless-signals-on-ps5-console.md

 ![PS5 Network Connection Test](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/08/04-PS5-Network-Connection-Test.jpg)

- If your PS5 is online but won't connect to PSN, or you only have problems with a certain game, you may need to[forward ports on your router](https://www.makeuseof.com/tag/what-is-port-forwarding-and-how-can-it-help-me/) so your console can access PSN services.
+ If your PS5 is online but won't connect to PSN, or you only have problems with a certain game, you may need to [forward ports on your router](https://www.makeuseof.com/tag/what-is-port-forwarding-and-how-can-it-help-me/) so your console can access PSN services.
 This can happen if your system is connected to an enterprise network, like at a college.
 You may need to talk with the network administrator if you want to connect at your university.

  If one of the other two checks failed, walk through the general network troubleshooting guide linked earlier.
 There's also a chance that your router might have a setting enabled,[such as MAC filtering](https://www.makeuseof.com/mac-address-filtering-explained/) , that is blocking your PS5 from connecting.[Try signing into your router's interface](https://www.makeuseof.com/tag/what-is-a-router/) and make sure you don't have parental controls or similar restrictions enabled.

- After you do the network test, you might also want to walk through the PS5 connection wizard on[Sony's PlayStation Repairs page](https://repairs.playstation.com/) .
+ After you do the network test, you might also want to walk through the PS5 connection wizard on [Sony's PlayStation Repairs page](https://repairs.playstation.com/) .
 Select your console and problem from the initial screen, then it will walk you through some troubleshooting steps to hopefully resolve it.
 Most of these are the same tips we mention here, but trying Sony's tool might help you catch something you overlooked.

 ## 5 Move Your PlayStation Closer to Your Router